NaN-tic/trytond-analytic_optional_move/doc/index.rst

 ############################

-The analytic_optional_move module allows analytic account lines without account move lines.
-It also adds a menu to acces directly to analytic lines, to search them or to introduce them manually.
+The analytic_optional_move module allows analytic account lines without account move line.
+It also adds a menu to acces directly to analytic lines without move line to introduce them manually.